Ingredients

 Kale

 Kale has been lab tested by both Monash University and FODMAP Friendly.
-There are low FODMAP amounts of kale that you can enjoy even during Elimination.
+There are low FODMAP amounts of kale that you can enjoy even during the Elimination Phase.

 You might want to read our article on FDA serving sizes to understand how serving sizes are set.
 And get a scale, if you don’t have one already.